sam-xz/macos-ultrabright/README.md

 This is a personal fork of [xdr-boost](https://github.com/levelsio/xdr-boost) by Pieter Levels.
 It adds smooth brightness changes, a nits display and a macOS app.

-I wanted free, simple brightness control.
-I did not want to pay for Vivid, and I did not need BetterDisplay's extra options or paid features.
+If you want free, simple brightness control without paying for Vivid or using BetterDisplay's extra options and paid features, MacOS Ultrabright is an alternative.

-The original project also appeared unmaintained, so I continued development in this fork.
+This fork continues development of the original project, which appeared unmaintained.

 ## Install